Leen-odeh3/AI-2023/README.md

 # AI-2023
-Game with AI bot playing with minimax algorithm.
+Game with AI Using minimax algorithm.